Overview

 Master Key

-The master key is used to generate a data key used for encrypting data, and depending on the purpose, it can generate symmetric keys (encryption/decryption (AES), generation/verification (HMAC)) and asymmetric keys (encryption/decryption and signing/verification (RSA), signing/verification (ECDSA)) respectively.
-With proper master key management, data keys can be encrypted to protect frequently used data keys during operation.
+The master key is used to generate data keys that are used to encrypt data, and depending on the purpose, you can generate symmetric keys (encryption/decryption (AES), generation/verification (HMAC)) and asymmetric keys (encryption/decryption and signing/verification (RSA), signing/verification (ECDSA)).
+With proper master key management, you can encrypt data keys to protect frequently used data keys during operation.

-• The master key is a key created through the creation of KMS product services in the Samsung Cloud Platform Console.
+- Master key is a key generated through KMS product service creation in the Samsung Cloud Platform Console.

 Data Key

-The data key is used to encrypt actual data, and is created for each target service that performs encryption, thereby ensuring that even if one data key is leaked, it will not affect services encrypted with other data keys.
+Data keys are used to encrypt actual data and are generated for each target service that performs encryption.
+This ensures that even if one data key is compromised, services encrypted with other data keys are not affected.

 HSM (Hardware Security Module)

-The root key of the KMS system area is stored, the master key is created through the root key stored in the HSM (Hardware Security Module) that complies with the FIPS 140-2 Lv3 standard, and it is safely distributed and protected in the KMS.
+Stores the root key of the KMS system domain.
+The master key is generated through the root key stored in an HSM (Hardware Security Module) that complies with the FIPS 140-2 Lv3 standard, and is safely distributed and stored in the KMS for protection.

-Samsung Cloud Platform’s Key Management Service limits the number of Key creations as follows.
+Samsung Cloud Platform’s Key Management Service limits the number of keys generated as follows.

-• KMS keys created by region services can only be used within the region.
+- KMS keys generated as a regional service can only be used within the region.

 Key Management Service has no preceding service.